alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 separate repository — [github.com/alchemical-lich/ttrpg-kickstarter](https://github.com/alchemical-lich/ttrpg-kickstarter).
 This page is the write-up.
 {: .notice--info}

+*Note: The analysis and write-up were generated with the help of Claude Code—since this was done on a whim, I didn’t feel the need to do everything by hand.*

 A while back I read [a great guest post on Patchwork Paladin](https://patchworkpaladin.com/2026/05/18/kickstarter-whales-guest-post/) about Kickstarter "whales" — the analysis where Scipio202 went through ENWorld's list of fifty-three tabletop RPG campaigns that raised a million dollars or more and pulled apart their reward tiers.[^whales] The headline finding stuck with me: across those mega-projects, the high-end "whale" tiers brought in roughly 23% of all the money, vastly more than the cheap entry tiers (under 4%), and the sweet-spot whale tier clustered around a sensible ~$478, nowhere near the $5,000 dragon-hoard you might picture.
-Practical pricing beat novelty.

 It's a lovely piece of detective work.
 But fifty-three projects is fifty-three projects, and all of them already won.
-I kept wondering about the other end of the telescope: not "how do the giants structure their tiers," but "what does the whole RPG corner of Kickstarter actually look like, including the projects nobody remembers?"
-So I went looking for more data — a lot more — and what I found turned into equal parts answers and cautionary tales.
+I kept wondering about the rest of the ttrpg Kickstarter projects out there: not "how do the giants structure their tiers," but "what does the whole RPG corner of Kickstarter actually look like, including the projects nobody remembers?"
+So I went looking for more data and what I found turned into equal parts answers and cautionary tales.
 This post is the tour.
-I'll give you the findings, but I'll also be honest about the places where the data tried to fool me, because those are half the fun.
+I'll give you the findings, but I'll also be honest about the places where the data were messy and misleading, because those are half the fun.

 ## Step one: get the data.
 Step two: distrust it.